nnethercote/perf-book/src/heap-allocations.md

 Another option for improving the performance of allocation-heavy Rust programs is to replace the default (system) allocator with an alternative allocator.
-The exact effect will depend on the individual program and the alternative allocator chosen.
-It will also vary across platforms, because each platform's system allocator has its own strengths and weaknesses.
+The exact effect will depend on the individual program and the alternative allocator chosen, but large improvements in speed and very large reductions in memory usage have been seen in practice.
+The effect will also vary across platforms, because each platform's system allocator has its own strengths and weaknesses.
 The use of an alternative allocator can also affect binary size.

 One popular alternative allocator is [jemalloc], usable via the [`jemallocator`] crate.
 To use it, add a dependency to your `Cargo.toml` file: